-The Trade Desk (TTD) Q2 FY2022 Highlights:
+The Trade Desk (TTD) Q4 FY2023 Highlights:

-- Revenue: $376.9 million vs analyst estimates of $365.1 million (3.22% beat)
+- Revenue: $605.8 million vs analyst estimates of $582.2 million (4% beat)

-- EPS (non-GAAP): $0.20 vs analyst estimates of $0.20 (small beat)
+- EPS (non-GAAP): $0.41 vs analyst expectations of $0.43 (4.6% miss)

-- Revenue guidance for Q3 2022 is $385 million at the midpoint, above analyst estimates of $382.3 million
+- Revenue Guidance for Q1 2024 is $478 million at the midpoint, above analyst estimates of $452.3 million

-- Free cash flow of $89.2 million, down 34.4% from previous quarter
+- Free Cash Flow of $63.79 million, down 65.3% from the previous quarter

-Founded by former Microsoft engineers Jeff Green and Dave Pickles, The Trade Desk (NASDAQ:TTD) offers cloud-based software that uses data to help advertisers better plan, place and target their online ads.
+Founded by former Microsoft engineers Jeff Green and Dave Pickles, The Trade Desk (NASDAQ:TTD) offers cloud-based software that uses data to help advertisers better plan, place, and target their online ads.

 Digital advertising is a massive industry and while large platforms like Google and Facebook provide tools for buyers of ads, it is still in their interest to sell as many ads for as much money as possible.
-The Trade Desk is providing online marketing agencies with an independent platform that helps them optimize ad-campaigns to be more cost-efficient.
+The Trade Desk is providing online marketing agencies with an independent platform that helps them optimize ad campaigns to be more cost-efficient.

-The platform integrates the data advertisers have about their potential customers with all the other data Trade Desk has available, and automatically makes suggestions about who is the highest-value audience, when to reach them and how.
-Once the campaign is running, Trade Desk scans millions of available ad slots in real-time and automatically makes bids for placements when they are likely to yield the results the advertiser is looking for.
-Interestingly, to keep its incentives aligned with its customers, Trade Desk is selling the ad slots at cost and not making any money from them.
-Instead it charges its customers subscription fee for using its product that is based on a percentage of the overall ad spend.
+The platform integrates the data advertisers have about their potential customers with all the other data The Trade Desk has available, and automatically makes suggestions about who is the highest-value audience, when to reach them, and how.
+Once the campaign is running, The Trade Desk scans millions of available ad slots in real-time and automatically makes bids for placements when they are likely to yield the results the advertiser is looking for.
+Interestingly, to keep its incentives aligned with its customers, The Trade Desk is selling the ad slots at cost and not making any money from them.
+Instead it charges its customers a subscription fee for using its product that is based on a percentage of the overall ad spend.